 9. Raw veggies are harder to digest, so our body needs to use more energy to digest them than cooked vegetables.
 Cooking softens fiber so your body can extract more of the energy it needs from food rather than passing it through the intestines to be excreted.
 If you want to absorb fewer calories, you should consume more raw foods and cut down on cooked vegetables.

 10. Cooking actually makes some foods more nutritious!
 Vitamin C, folate, and fiber absorption are all increased when veggies are cooked (especially green leafy vegetables).
-While heating food usually reduces minerals like magnesium, copper, zinc, and iron, cooking can increases the amount of calcium available to your body from about 6% to 20%.
+While heating food usually reduces minerals like magnesium, copper, zinc, and iron, cooking can increase the amount of calcium available to your body from about 6% to 20%.
 Cooking greens like kale enhances the absorption of vitamin A by up to five times, increasing its antioxidant effect.

 11. Cooking allows for easier digestion of foods, especially when consumed with fats or in stew-like dishes which are digested more slowly.